 6. Keep it allergen free & safe:

 - Be clear: We keep an allergen free home because of the severity of my daughter’s allergies.
 I asked to keep the menu free from my daughter’s allergens to minimize cross contact exposure.
-A free-from menu keeps our home safe even though my daughter didn’t attend the event but would be coming home after.
+A free-from menu keeps our home safe even though my daughter didn’t attend the event but would be coming home after the event.

 - Communicate: ask for what you need.
 Val and Bebe texted me photos of ingredients and labels when there was a question.
 I included a note to guests about our allergen free home.
 Friends may bring hostess gifts so communication is the key to reducing exposure of any allergens entering your home.